DexterHuang/CyberCodeOnline/contribution/notes/files/N30N-6-sera.md

 fire escape, pausing ever so briefly to drop a frag grenade down the stairwell as a friendly welcome gift for the hoods trying to sneak up on a regular customer.

-_"No charge"_ she called back over her shoulder, and skipped happily out of there, her good deed for the day all done.
+_"No charge"_ she called back over her shoulder, skipping happily out of there, her good deed for the day all done.